Walsall Canal: Route

 As it passes under Bughole Bridge which carries Willenhall Road and Bentley Road Bridge, the canal turns to the east.
-An aqueduct carries it over the Grand Junction Railway, to the north-east of Darlaston, and it reaches the junction with the former Anson Branch, which once led to the Bentley Canal, abandoned in 1961.
+An aqueduct carries it over the Grand Junction Railway, to the north-east of Darlaston, and it reaches the junction with the former Anson Branch, which once led to the Bentley Canal, abandoned by the British Transport Commission Act 1961 (9 & 10 Eliz.
+2. c. xxxvi).
 Another aqueduct carries it over Bentley Mill Way and the River Tame, before it reaches the M6 motorway bridge, just south of junction 10.
 The A4148 crosses at Pagetts Bridge as it turns to the north and there are bridges at Rollingmill Street and Bridgeman Street, where the towpath crosses to the west bank, but continues on the east bank along the Walsall Town Arm.
 This turns off at Walsall Junction, heading to the east into Walsall, and the main canal continues northwards, ascending 65 ft through the Walsall Locks flight, numbered from 1 to 8 from the top downwards.
 The A454 Wolverhampton Road crosses between locks eight and seven, Birchills Street Bridge crosses between locks five and four, and Birchills Bridge crosses between locks two and one.
-An aqueduct crosses a dismantled railway line, part of the Wolverhampton and Walsall Railway, and Stephenson Avenue passes over the canal before it reaches Birchills Junction on the Wyrley & Essington Canal.
+An aqueduct crosses a dismantled railway line, part of the Wolverhampton and Walsall Railway, and Stephenson Avenue passes over the canal before it reaches Birchills Junction on the Wyrley and Essington Canal.

 The canal starts at the Birmingham Level, descends 45 ft to the Walsall Level, then rises 65 ft to the Wolverhampton Level.